Miramare Castle: After 1867

-After the death of Maximilian I in Mexico in June 1867 and Charlotte’s departure for Belgium, the castle and the park continued to be a place where the Habsburgs spent short periods.
+After the death of Maximilian I in Mexico in June 1867, and Charlotte's departure for Belgium, the castle and the park continued to be a place where the Habsburgs spent short periods.

-Already in September 1882 the Emperor Franz Joseph with Empress Elisabeth and the heir to the throne Rudolf with his consort Stéphanie of Belgium, stayed in Miramare during an official visit to Trieste and gave receptions for the notables of the city.
-In August 1885 the Archduchess Stéphanie stayed there for a few days.
+Already in September 1882, the Emperor Franz Joseph with Empress Elisabeth and the heir to the throne Rudolf with his consort Stéphanie of Belgium, stayed in Miramare during an official visit to Trieste and gave receptions for the notables of the city.
+In August 1885, the Archduchess Stéphanie stayed there for a few days.
 Between 1869 and 1896, the Empress Elisabeth is recorded as having stayed there on at least fourteen occasions.
-On March 22, 1900, Stéphanie of Belgium – Charlotte’s niece and Rudolf’s widow – chose the chapel of the castle for her second marriage to the Hungarian noble Elemér de Lónyay.
-From March 9 to April 11, 1914, the heir to the throne Archduke Franz Ferdinand lived in the castle with his wife and sons and gave hospitality to the German Emperor William; two months later the archduke was assassinated at Sarajevo.
-Worthy of note is also the visit of the last Emperor Charles and his wife Zita.
+On March 22, 1900, Stéphanie of Belgium – Charlotte's niece and Rudolf's widow – chose the chapel of the castle for her second marriage to the Hungarian noble Elemér de Lónyay.
+From March 9 to April 11, 1914, the heir to the throne Archduke Franz Ferdinand lived in the castle with his wife and sons and gave hospitality to the German Emperor William; two months later the archduke was assassinated at Sarajevoon June 28,1914.
+Also noteworthy is the visit of the last Emperor Charles and his wife Zita.

-During the First World War all the furniture and works of art belonging to the castle were moved to Vienna and stored in the Schönbrunn and Belvedere Palaces and in the court libraries.
+During the First World War, all the furniture and works of art belonging to the castle were moved to Vienna and stored in the Schönbrunn and Belvedere Palaces and in the court libraries.
 At the end of the war the whole territory of Miramare passed under the direct control of the Italian government.
-Between October 1925 and March 1926, by mutual consent of the two governments, Austria returned all the furnishings in order to make possible the reconstruction of the castle’s original interior.
+Between October 1925 and March 1926, by mutual consent of the two governments, Austria returned all the furnishings in order to make possible the reconstruction of the castle's original interior.
 The restoration of the furnishings and rooms, under the direction of the Royal Superintendence, meant that the museum could be opened to the public on March 24, 1929.

-Two years later the government assigned Miramare to Duke Amedeo of Aosta, captain of the first air division stationed in Gorizia, who lived there continuously till 1937 when he was appointed viceroy of Ethiopia.
-The castle was also inhabited on and off by the Duke’s family until the middle of 1943.
+Two years later the government assigned Miramare to Duke Amedeo of Aosta, captain of the first air division stationed in Gorizia, who lived there continuously till 1937, when he was appointed viceroy of Ethiopia.
+The castle was also inhabited on and off by the duke's family until the middle of 1943.